gitKearney/php7-from-scratch/README.md

 ## install Postgres
 If you don't plan on installing PostgreSQL then skip this step.

+    # I like to add a postgres user (but, this is optional)
+    sudo adduser postgres

     sudo apt-get install postgresql-9.6 postgresql-client-9.6 postgresql-contrib-9.6 libpq-dev